artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

   - Perseus saves Andromeda from the water monster
   - Perseus recalls Medusa’s demise
 - Book V
-  - Persues and the suitors
+  - Persues slaughters the suitors
   - Minerva visits the Muses
-  - The daughters of Pierus
+    - The daughters of Pierus challenge the Muses
-  - Calliope’s hymn to Ceres: Proem
+      - The rape and kidnap of Proserpina
-  - The rape of Prserpina
+      - Stellio is turned into a small lizard
-  - Stellio
+      - Ceres searches; Arethusa helps; Appeal to Jove
-  - Ascalphus
+      - Ascalphus spots Prserpina eating the pomegranate
-  - The daughters of Acheloüs
+      - The daughters of Acheloüs transformed into sirens
-  - Prosperina transformed
+      - Prosperina’s year divided between husband and mother
-  - Arethusa’s tale
+        - Arethusa’s recounts Alpheus’ pursuit; becomes a fountain
-  - Triptolemus and Lyncus
+      - Triptolemus scatters seeds; Lyncus of Scythia rejects them
-  - The P-Airides
+    - The daughters of Pierus transformed into birds
 - Book VI
   - Arachne
   - Niobe